zaoxing/zaoxing.github.io/_teaching/2025-spring-cloud-network.md

 Annoucements
 ------
-* The link to submit paper reviews is [here](https://docs.google.com/forms/d/e/1FAIpQLSds4KYFP2TNQBcjkMdBHom4HEJtfoFF7pAVvOLC6ppn3HS-uQ/viewform?usp=sf_link).
-* The classroom teaching are cancelled in the first two weeks.
+* Week of 2/3/25, we will assign the first reading of the semester, [DeepSeek-V3](https://arxiv.org/abs/2412.19437) tech report.

 Prerequisites